MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Reset-MgGroupUnseenCount.md

 ## SYNOPSIS
 Reset the unseenCount of all the posts that the current user hasn't seen since their last visit.
 Supported for Microsoft 365 groups only.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Reset-MgBetaGroupUnseenCount](/powershell/module/Microsoft.Graph.Beta.Groups/Reset-MgBetaGroupUnseenCount?view=graph-powershell-beta)

 ## SYNTAX